nih-cfde/training-and-engagement/docs/General-Tools/UNIX/redirect.md

 ### `|`

 Let's pipe (`|`) the output of a grep search to the command head to only show the first 10 lines.
-This is very handy when you only want to view snapshot of the data.
+This is very handy when you only want to view a snapshot of the data.

 ```bash